libKriging/libKriging/docs/dev/Architecture.md

+# libKriging Architecture #

-The architecture of libKriging is built on a C++ kernel with efficient kriging algorithms.
+The architecture of libKriging is built on a C++ kernel with efficient kriging algorithms

 Around this kernel, there are multiple bindings (today, only R binding is available).
 These bindings are a thin layer around C++ kernel which call features from C++ kernel thru a light mapping